New York Academy of Art: Disputes

 The school is also known for several major disputes among administrators and the ouster of more than one financial controller accused of embezzling funds.

 New York magazine reported that Stuart Pivar was maneuvered off the school's board in 1994 by board chairman Russell Colgate Wilkinson and board member Dennis Smith.
 A 1994 report by education consultant Robert Montgomery accused the school of failing to uphold the basic requirements of an educational institution.
-Montgomery noted that the financial and educational committees were in violation of the school's bylaws, as was Smith for serving well beyond the four year term limit for chairman.
+Montgomery noted that the financial and educational committees were in violation of the school's bylaws, as was Smith for serving well beyond the four-year term limit for chairman.

 Pivar sued the academy for losing several of his artworks.
 The dispute with Pivar escalated and he sued the college in 1997 asking $50 million for "emotional and mental distress".
 The claims were later dismissed.

 In the early 2000s, Pivar helped to expose an embezzling con-artist working within the academy.

 Epstein ties

 Human-trafficker Jeffrey Epstein was a board member from 1987 to 1994.
-Academy alumni Maria Farmer criticized Eileen Guggenheim for pressuring her in 1995 to undersell her artwork, for the sake of the academy, to Epstein and Ghislaine Maxwell during her graduate exhibition.
+Academy alumna Maria Farmer criticized Eileen Guggenheim for pressuring her in 1995 to undersell her artwork, for the sake of the academy, to Epstein and Ghislaine Maxwell during her graduate exhibition.
 Several NYAA alumni traveled with Farmer to Epstein's New Mexico ranch on an awkward trip organized by Guggenheim, who was the dean of students in 1995.
 The students described attending a bizarre, competitive dinner party where they were led to believe that Epstein was planning to grant one of them a major commission, which ultimately never materialized.
 After Farmer, and her younger sister Annie, were abused by Epstein and Maxwell in 1996, she reported it to Guggenheim, who did not take further action.
 In May 2020, a petition began circulating that called for Guggenheim's resignation from her position at NYAA as chair of the Board of Trustees due to her earlier involvement with Epstein in the 1990s.

 Public events

-The academy hosts two major public events annually, the Tribeca Ball and the Take Home a Nude auction.
+The academy hosts two major public events annually, the Tribeca Ball and the Take Home a Nude auction at Sotheby’s Auction House in New York.

 The first Tribeca Ball was held in 1994.
-The event, held each year at the Franklin Street building, is an important fundraiser for the school and is known to attract high profile attendees.
+The event, held each year at the Franklin Street building, is an important fundraiser for the school and is known to attract high-profile attendees.
 Attendees are able to visit over 100 artists' studios and view artwork during a cocktail hour before the main event of dinner in the first floor "cast hall".
 In 2020, the annual Tribeca Ball, held in Spring, was moved to a virtual experience online due to the COVID-19 outbreak.